garimak64/todo_app/README.md

 ## Getting Started

-This is demo project for create and complete tasks.
+This is demo project to create and complete tasks.